Sudbury Reservoir: History

 The reservoir was first begun in 1878, as part of a system of reservoirs fed from the Sudbury River to supplement the Lake Cochituate system in Natick.
 Today's reservoir was created by excavation from 1894 to 1898, with construction undertaken in sections.
 It was begun by the City of Boston but completed by the newly formed Metropolitan Water Board (predecessor to the modern Massachusetts Water Resources Authority).
 All told, construction required moving about 4.5 e6cuyd of soil and boulders.
 Water began to fill the reservoir on February 8, 1897, with construction of the reservoir's new Sudbury Dam on the Stony Brook Branch of the Sudbury River completed later that year.

 When completed, the reservoir's surface area was 2.02 sqmi, its average depth was 17 ft and maximum depth was 65 ft, and its capacity was 7.253 e9USgal.
 The reservoir was fed from the Wachusett Reservoir on the west by the Wachusett Aqueduct (1898), and by local streams.
-To improve the water quality of the local streams, filter beds were constructed adjacent to the reservoir.
+To improve the water quality of the local streams, the Marlborough Brook filter beds were constructed adjacent to the reservoir.
 The reservoir's water was delivered to the Weston Reservoir to the east by the Weston Aqueduct (1901), or via a channel to the Framingham reservoirs and the Sudbury Aqueduct to the Chestnut Hill Reservoir.

 In 1947, the obsolete Whitehall, Hopkinton, Ashland and Cochituate reservoirs became state parks; and in 1976, the entire Sudbury System was officially reclassified as an emergency water supply.
 Today only the Sudbury Reservoir and the Foss Reservoir (Framingham Reservoir No. 3) remain as reserve drinking water supplies with the Weston and Sudbury aqueducts serving as reserve transmission.
 In an emergency the Sudbury and Foss reservoirs can be placed into service either as a primary source, as an alternate pass-through for Quabbin/Wachusett reservoir water in the event of a transmission problem blocking the normal transmission pathways, or as a supplemental source in a major drought.
 In all cases, the water would be untreated and would likely require boiling for consumption.